l-kwok/COVID-19-XRAY-CNN/README.md

  - A ssh key to your sfu gitlab ["But I never used gitlab before"](https://coursys.sfu.ca/2019su-cmpt-470-d1/pages/GitLab)

 ## Local Installation

-This is how to locally install and run the web app via command line:
+NOTE: A model must be trained before starting the webapp This is how to locally install and run the web app via command line:

 ```shell